reactjs/react.dev/content/docs/reference-react.md

 React.Children.map(children, function[(thisArg)])
 ```

 Invokes a function on every immediate child contained within `children` with `this` set to `thisArg`.
 If `children` is an array it will be traversed and the function will be called for each child in the array.
-If children is `null` or `undefined`, this method will return `null` or `undefined` rather than an array.
+If children are `null` or `undefined`, this method will return `null` or `undefined` rather than an array.

 > Note
 >